Columbus police make nearly a dozen arrests for reckless ATV driving over the weekend

 - Multiple misdemeanor citations and several felony charges

-On July 26, Columbus City Council passed legislation creating an offense for reckless operation of an ATV or dirt bike, carrying a minimum penalty of $500 and a maximum penalty of $1,000.
+The charges were made possible thanks in part to Columbus City Council passing legislation on July 26, creating an offense for reckless operation of an ATV or dirt bike, carrying a minimum penalty of $500 and a maximum penalty of $1,000.

+Police said with the current trends in violence, recovering the firearms was a major step in violence reduction as well.

+One of the guns recovered was in the hands of a pre-teen.